-The majority of any society comprised, Smith knew, not landlords or merchants, but ‘servants, labourers, and workmen of different kinds’, who derived their income from wages.
+The majority of any society comprised, Smith knew, not landlords or merchants, but ‘servants, laborers, and workmen of different kinds’, who derived their income from wages.
 Their welfare was the prime concern of economic policy, as Smith conceived it.
 ‘No society can surely be flourishing and happy, of which the far greater part of the members are poor and miserable,’ he wrote.
-‘It is but equity, besides, that they who feed, clothe and lodge the whole body of the people should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed, and lodged.’
+‘It is but equity, besides, that they who feed, clothe and lodge the whole body of the people should have such a share of the produce of their own labor as to be themselves tolerably well fed, clothed, and lodged.’
 The chief economic concern of the legislator, in Smith’s view, ought to be the purchasing power of wages, since that was the measure of the material well-being of the bulk of the population.
 Jerry Z Muller, The Mind and the Market: Capitalism in Western Thought

 Every historical form of society is in its foundation a form of organization of labour.
 While every previous form of society was an organization of labour in the interests of a minority, which organized its State apparatus for the oppression of the overwhelming majority of the workers, we are making the first attempt in world history to organize labour in the interests of the labouring majority itself.
 Leon Trotsky, Terrorism and Communism

 As a general rule, man strives to avoid labour.
 Love for work is not at all an inborn characteristic: it is created by economic pressure and social education.
 One may even say that man is a fairly lazy animal.
 It is on this quality, in reality, that is founded to a considerable extent all human progress; because if man did not strive to expend his energy economically, did not seek to receive the largest possible quantity of products in return for a small quantity of energy, there would have been no technical development or social culture. ibid.

 Every job from the heart is, ultimately, of equal value.
 The nurse injects the syringe; the writer slides the pen; the farmer plows the dirt; the comedian draws the laughter.
 Monetary income is the perfect deceiver of a man’s true worth.
 Criss Jami

-5,179.
-But men labour under a mistake.
+But men labor under a mistake.
 The better part of the man is soon ploughed into the soil for compost.
 By a seeming fate, commonly called necessity, they are employed, as it says in an old book, laying up treasures which moth and rust will corrupt and thieves break through and steal.
 Henry David Thoreau

 And reaps the harvest fruit, hath not in deed